TERMS AND CONDITIONS OF YOUR ACCOUNT

 In addition to these contract rights, we may also have rights under a “statutory lien.”
 A “lien” on property is a creditor’s right to obtain ownership of the property in the event a debtor defaults on a debt.
 A “statutory lien” is one created by federal or state statute.
 If federal or state law provides us with a statutory lien, then we are authorized to apply, without prior notice, your shares and dividends to any debt you owe us, in accord with the statutory lien.

 Neither our contract rights nor rights under a statutory lien apply to this account if prohibited by law.
-For example, neither our contract rights nor rights under a statutory lien apply to this account if: (a) it is an Individual Retirement Account or similar tax-deferred account, or (b) the debt is created by a consumer credit transaction under a credit card plan (but this does not affect our rights under any consensual security interest), or (c) the debtor's right of withdrawal arises only in a representative capacity, or (d) setoff is prohibited by the Military Lending Act or its implementing regulations.
+For example, neither our contract rights nor rights under a statutory lien apply to this account if: (a) it is an Individual Retirement Account or similar tax-deferred account, or (b) the debt is created by a consumer credit transaction under a credit card plan (but this does not affect our rights under any consensual security interest), or (c) the debtor’s right of withdrawal arises only in a representative capacity.
 We will not be liable for the dishonor of any check or draft when the dishonor occurs because we charge and deduct an amount you owe us from your account.
 You agree to hold us harmless from any claim arising as a result of our exercise of our right to repayment.

 CONVENIENCE ACCOUNT AGENT (Single-Party Accounts only) - A convenience account, as defined by Florida law, means a deposit account other than a term share certificate, in the name of one individual, in which one or more individuals have been designated as agent with the right to make deposits to and withdraw funds from or draw checks on such account on the owner’s behalf.
 A single individual is the owner, and the agent is merely designated to conduct transactions on the owner’s behalf.
 The owner does not give up any rights to act on the account, and the agent may not in any manner affect the rights of the owner or beneficiaries, if any, other than by withdrawing funds from the account.
 The owner is responsible for any transactions of the agent.
 We undertake no obligation to monitor transactions to determine that they are on the owner’s behalf.